seanchannel/autobluez/README.md

 # How this works -- automated

-No ".podnames" file is used for automated testing.
+No ".podnames" file is not used for automated testing.
 Instead we require the pod BLE ID (e,g, "FCC314") and we do a BLE scan to fild the MAC address and connect.
 Only after that do we get the pod ID from the unit.

 ### Prerequisites